Georgarex/LLM-Bank-AT3/README.md

 # 🏦 Banking LLM: Fine-tuned + RAG Assistant

+## Results
-Models are in model/
+- Models are in model/
-Evaluation charts and results are in evaluation_results/
+- Evaluation charts and results are in evaluation_results/

 A production-ready framework that combines: